RAF Wormingford: 55th Fighter Group

 The 55th Reconnaissance Group (Very Long Range, Mapping). was activated in 1948 and assigned to Strategic Air Command.
 Aircraft included RB-17's and Boeing B-29 Superfortresses and RB-29's.
 The USAF 55th Strategic Reconnaissance Wing was activated in 1950, and was bestowed the lineage, honors and history of the World War II USAAF 55th Fighter Group in 1952.

 The 55th Wing is currently at Offut AFB, Nebraska.

 3d Scouting Force

 In September 1944, the 3d Scouting Force (originally 3rd Air Division Scouting Force) was activated at Wormingford.
 The unit flew a combination of P-47s, P-51s and B-17s on classified missions such as scouting target visibility and reporting meteorological conditions.
 The unit was inactivated during June 1945.

 Royal Air Force use

 After V-E Day Wormingford was turned over to RAF Technical Training Command and later to RAF Transport Command.
 Later it was transferred to other government departments until being sold off between 1960 and 1962.

 Current use

 With the end of military control, Wormingford was largely returned to agriculture and much of the concrete broken up for aggregate.
-A small section of the main runway was retained and the whole of the main runway, largely grass, is now used by the Essex and Suffolk Gliding club.
+A small section of the main runway was retained and the whole of the main runway, largely grass, is now used by the Essex and Suffolk Gliding Club.
+In September 2026 the lease on the club’s historic airfield will expire and the club is currently seeking a new location.